IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

   centrally managed authority (enterprise administrator, typically).
 An enterprise device provides compute, memory, storage, and networking capabilities and connects to a network.
 : An enterprise device could be a server that hosts applications or software that deliver services to enterprise users.
-It could also be an enterprise Internet of Things (IoT) device that serves a limited purpose (e.g., a printer that allows users to scan and print), etc. access resources controlled by the centrally managed authority.
+It could also be an enterprise Internet of Things (IoT) device that serves a limited purpose (e.g., a printer that allows users to scan and print), etc.

    Endpoint:
    : Refers to an entity which could be an end-user, host device, or application that actually connects to a network.